AbbaMuxidiin/Excel_Project/Screenshot/README.md

 Interactive Slicers

+Dashboard Design

-Enrollment Dashboard
+Tuition and Enrollment Analysis

-Tuition iyo enrollment analysis

-Mashruucu wuxuu isku daraa xogta ardayda, enrollment status, study mode, program, gender, enrollment date iyo tuition fee si loo helo warbixin si fudud loo fahmi karo.
+The dashboard provides a clear overview of student enrollment, enrollment status, study mode, gender, academic programs, enrollment dates, and tuition fees.

 🎯 Project Objectives

-Mashruucan waxaa looga gol leeyahay:

-In la ogaado tirada guud ee ardayda.

-In la falanqeeyo Enrollment Status.

-In la barbar dhigo Gender.

-In la fahmo Study Mode ee ardayda.

-In la ogaado barnaamijyada ardaydu ugu badan yihiin.

-In la falanqeeyo Tuition Fee ee program kasta.

-In la eego enrollment-ka iyadoo loo eegayo taariikhda.

-In la ogaado khaladaadka iyo missing values-ka xogta.

-In xogta loogu beddelo dashboard interactive ah.
+The main objectives of this project are to:

+Identify the total number of students.

+Analyze student enrollment status.

+Compare students by gender.

+Analyze different study modes.

+Identify student distribution across academic programs.

+Analyze tuition fees by program.

+Analyze enrollment trends by date.

+Identify missing, duplicate, invalid, and inconsistent data.

+Build an interactive Excel dashboard for decision-making.

-🧹 Data Cleaning & Data Quality
+🧹 Data Cleaning & Data Quality Analysis

-Qaybta analysis-ka waxaa lagu ogaaday in dataset-ku leeyahay qaar ka mid ah xog aan sax ahayn ama maqan.
+The data analysis identified several data-quality issues that should be addressed before the final analysis.

 Gender

+Gender

-Gender          Count
+Count

+Male

-Male              148
+148

+Female

-Female            136
+136

+Blank

-Blank              15
+15

+Non-value

-Non-value           1
+1

+Total

-Total     300
+300

+There are blank and invalid gender values that should be reviewed during the data-cleaning stage.

 Program Data Quality

-Waxaa jira values u baahan standardization ama sixid, sida:
+The dataset contains both standardized program names and inconsistent values.

+Examples of inconsistent values include:

 BA